MillionConcepts/quickseries/README.md

 * At present, `quickseries()` only works on univariate functions that are locally continuous within `bounds`.
 It is also not guaranteed to not work well, or at all, on all such functions within all intervals.
+* `quickseries()` is also capable of auto-jitting the functions it generates with `numba`.
+Pass the `jit=True` argument. `numba` is an optional dependency; install it with your preferred package manager.
+  * In addition to the other inconveniences that may arise from just-in-time compilation, some functions that work well without `numba` may not work well with `numba`.
+However, it can provide a significant performance boost in some cases.